geerlingguy/ansible-role-nginx/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    nginx_vhost_path: /etc/nginx/sites-enabled

+The path to the vhost configuration folder (where Nginx will look for server configurations).

     nginx_remove_default_vhost: false
-    nginx_default_vhost_path: /etc/nginx/sites-enabled/default

 Whether to remove the 'default' virtualhost configuration supplied by Nginx.
 Useful if you want the base `/` URL to be directed at one of your own virtual hosts configured in a separate .conf file.
-The `nginx_default_vhost_path` variable defines the path to the default vhosts file.

     nginx_user: "nginx"